metakirby5/codi.vim/CONTRIBUTING.md

 It's helpful to use `g:codi#raw` and `g:codi#log` to get an idea of what the output looks like.
-Once you know how to implement the interpreter configuration, please add it to `s:codi_default_interpreters` in `autoload/codi/codi.vim`.
+Once you know how to implement the interpreter configuration, please add it to `s:codi_default_interpreters` in `autoload/codi/load.vim`.
 Finally, please add relevant documentation to the following places:

-- `README.md`, line 16 and 57
+- `README.md`:
+  - Line after "Languages with built-in support:"
+  - Line after "Default interpreter dependencies:"
-- `doc/codi.txt`, line 327
+- `doc/codi.txt`:
+  - Table in *codi-interpreters-defaults*

 ## Adding a new feature